thesleuth/reveal-slides/md/springboot/springmvcproject/springmvcproject.md

 -
 ## Controller Component
 * Should not contain  business logic; Rather its behavior should be dependent on the `Service` object provided to it upon construction
-* Methods longer than 2 lines should have careful reconsideration!
-	* Controller method template:
-		1. perform respective service method & get return-value
-		2. Construct response with return-value and HTTP status code